This post may contain affiliate links. Please read our privacy policy.

 Make sure not to add too much of any watery ingredient like relish or mayonnaise.
 If there are vegetables that contain a lot of water in the salads, those can make them get watery over time.
 You can drain of any excess water and give the whole thing a stir before serving to make sure it is thick and creamy/crunchy.

-Because this chicken salad has mayonnaise in it, it’s best not to let it sit out at room temperature for more than an hour or so.
+Because this has mayonnaise in it, it’s best not to let it sit out at room temperature for more than an hour or so.
 If you are serving it on a buffet or at a picnic, it’s smart to serve it in batches, and keep the remainder cool until it’s time to replenish.

 Storage

-Chicken salad will keep in a sealed container in the fridge for 3 to 4 days, depending on the freshness of the cooked chicken.
+This will keep in a sealed container in the fridge for 3 to 4 days, depending on the freshness of the cooked chicken.
 It does not freeze well; the texture of the dressing changes when defrosted.

 What to Serve With Chicken Salad